techqueria/website/content/english/support-us/chapter-director/chapter-tiers.md

 ---
 ## Overview

 There are 3 main chapter tiers that come with different benefits dependent on chapter activity.
-The table below outlines the maximum cap for reimbursements and stipends that can be requested.
+The table below outlines the maximum cap for reimbursements that can be requested.
 Please see [Reimbursement Guidelines](/support-us/chapter-director/reimbursement-policy/) for more details.

 <br>